blues/app-accelerators/12-remote-power-control/README.md

 ### Arduino IDE

 Before compiling and uploading the sketch, be sure to install the STM32Duino board support package.
-The tutorial [Using the Arduino IDE](https://dev.blues.io/quickstart/swan-quickstart/#using-the-arduino-ide) in the Swan Quickstart shows how to install support for Swan in Arduino IDE and how to compile and upload firmware.
+The tutorial [Using the Arduino IDE](https://dev.blues.io/swan/using-arduino-ide-with-swan/) in the Swan documentation shows how to install support for Swan in Arduino IDE and how to compile and upload firmware.

 You will also need to install the required libraries, and increase the serial receive buffer size, detailed below.